 You’ll get to “tell” the scraper what you need through “drags” and “clicks”.
 The program learns about what you need through its built-in algorithm and performs the scraping automatically.
 Most scraping tools can be scheduled for regular extraction and can be integrated into your own system.

-Octoparse is a good tool we recommended if you choose this method.
-It's relatively easy to use as it provides an auto-detect mode so that you just need to copy and paste the target link and finish the whole process with a few clicks.
+Octoparse is the best web scraping tool we recommended if you choose this method.
+It’s relatively easy to use as it provides an auto-detect mode so that you just need to copy and paste the target link and finish the whole process with a few clicks.
 Octoparse also provides advanced functions like CAPTCHA solving, IP rotation, Task scheduling, API, etc. You can watch the video below to learn more about it.

 2. Hiring a web scraping service